tzhang-SSR/tzhang-SSR/README.md

 - 📚 Currently learning TypeScript, along with Angular.js and Node.js
 - 🎵 This is my latest project: [Spotify Master][spotify]
 - 👯 Looking to contribute more to Open Source projects
-- ♟️ Been practicing Chess recently, it was fun~
+- ♟️ Been playing Chess recently, it was fun~

 [spotify]: https://musicmasters.herokuapp.com/